masc-ucsc/docs/docs/pyrope/07-typesystem.md

 // file: src/user.prp
 a = import("my_fun/*comb*")
 a.fun1(a=1, b=2)        // OK
-a.another(a=1, 2)       // compile error, 'another' is not an imported function a.fun2.inside()         // compile error, `inside` is not in top scope variable
+a.another(a=1, 2)       // error: 'another' is not an imported function a.fun2.inside()         // error: `inside` is not in top scope variable

 const fun1 = import("my_fun/fun1")
 lec fun1, a.fun1